focusreactive/MVP-NextJS13-New-Features/README.md

 - **Content-Centric Websites**: We have a deep experience building extendable, SEO optimized content and marketing websites with advanced CMS integrations and analytics.
 - **Headless eCommerce**: Our next-generation, content-rich, and performant online eCommerce websites come with end-to-end integrations to power your digital business.
 - **Headless CMS Consulting**: We offer multi-channel CMS development, modeling, customization, and support to help you manage your content seamlessly across various platforms.
-- **Web Performance**: Our experts can audit, transform the architecture, and optimize your website to meet the 100 SCOPE Core Web Vitals for exceptional web performance.
+- **Web Performance**: Our experts can audit, transform the architecture, and optimize your website to meet the 100 SCORE Core Web Vitals for exceptional web performance.

 If you're looking for expertise in headless CMS, NextJS, or eCommerce, get in touch with **FocusReactive** today.
 Visit our website at [focusreactive.com](https://focusreactive.com/) to learn more about how we can help you accelerate your business growth.